mangushev/inventory_management/README.md

 https://arxiv.org/abs/2006.04037

-There are variety of papers on reinforcement learning:

-- A2C algorithm
-- PPO algorithm

 Description:

 Supply chain can have many objectives to achieve optimal metrics: lowest possible inventory level without having stockouts.
 This reduces amount of thrown away items.
 Another objective is to make quantity of items across all products as even as possible.
 Other problems with solution in the paper is addressing both stores and warehouses and different lead times.
 I have not coded this yet.
 Beside this, I saw in other papers could be some optimal prices in the store.